SigitaZaromskiene/Roll-the-dice-game/README.md

 ## First one reached 100 points wins the game 🎲

-## Be carefull - if you roll dice 1, you loose all your points ⛔
+## Be carefull - if you roll dice 1, you loose your current points ⛔

 <br>